openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 # Setting Input Shapes {#openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model}

-With Model Conversion API you can increase your model's efficiency by providing an additional shape definition, with these two parameters: `input_shape` and `static_shape`.
+With model conversion API you can increase your model's efficiency by providing an additional shape definition, with these two parameters: `input_shape` and `static_shape`.

 @sphinxdirective